 Have a pitch ready

 If the first informal meeting hits off, and they are interested in partnering, you can’t be empty-handed!
 Have a pitch handy.
 Strive to make it different.
 Corporations deal with hundreds of partnerships.
-How to convince a big brand to partner with you?
+How to convince a big brand to partner with you? how to partner with a company?
 How to ask for a business partnership?
-These questions can be answered by only identifying What makes yours business unique?
+These questions can be answered by only identifying What makes your business unique?
 How will your company benefit them?

 Thus, anticipate questions and have answers ready.
 Being unprepared will not convince the company of your seriousness.
 Hire a person if necessary to prepare your pitch in such a way so as to convince the company.